 Freshwater School District recognizes that students will experience learning loss due to the lack of in person instruction during the 2019-20 and 2020-21 school years.
 The District will monitor students' progress on grade level appropriate assessments and adjust supports based on student results.
-Families and students should expect assessments during learning and throughout the school year that evaluate how students are progressing both in the moment and over time to address learning loss before and after the school closure.
+Families and students should expect assessments during learning and throughout the school year that evaluate how students are progressing both in the moment and over time to address learning loss before and after the school closure; this would include assessments on English Language Development for ELs.
 Over the course of the year, regular benchmark assessments in both ELA and Math will allow teachers to continue monitoring student learning status, including the rate at which students are making up for any learning loss.